Cisco Compliance Audit

 - That verbosity is a feature: explicit checks are easier to audit and safer to modify.

-6) Finding Model: Standardized Audit Currency¶
+6) Finding Model: Standardised Audit Currency¶

-Every check emits a normalized finding object.
+Every check emits a normalised finding object.

 Why this design¶